ZjanPreijde/Java-Programming-Masterclass/README.md

   for (int i = 0; i < orgInts; i++) { myInts[i] = myOrgs[i] }  }
 ```

-Quite a silly example, as you can not pass the array, so array has to be called `myInts`.
+Quite a silly example, as you can not pass the array, so array <u>has</u> to be called `myInts`.
 This is better :

 ```java
 private static int[] myInts = new int[5]; // -> [0,0,0,0,0]